samuelcolvin/dirty-equals/docs/usage.md

 ## Initialised vs. Class comparison

+!!! warning

+    This does not work with PyPy.

 *dirty-equals* allows comparison with types regardless of whether they've been initialised.

 This saves users adding `()` in lots of places.